blue-pen5805/sdweb-easy-prompt-selector/README.md

   Random: '@hair:Color@ hair'
 ```

 You can now create random functions within other random functions!
+If you write it this way, typing @hair:Hair color@ will give you black hair or white hair!

 Please note: Despite the term "infinite", there is actually a limit of 100 loops.